As we've discussed, planning your move in advance is a critical way to keep things organized and stress-free during the moving process.

 - Go to the post office and arrange for your mail to be forwarded to your new location.

-- Book an appointment with your pet's veterinarian to make sure that you have all required
+- Book an appointment with your pet's veterinarian to make sure you have all required vaccinations and records.

 5 weeks before the move: